arjuthp/HAZESOFT-T1/README.md

 - Uses the `alpine` linux image.
 - Installs `nginx` and `git`.
 - Clones the repository `https://github.com/veekrum/task`.
-- Copies the `site` folder from the cloned repository to the nginx document root `/var/www/html`.
+- Copies the `site` folder from the cloned repository to the nginx document root.
 - Exposes port 80.

 ## How to Run

+### Method 1: Running with Docker Locally

 1.  **Build the Docker image:**
     ```sh